Whether it’s hurricane season or snow season, you want to have the peace of mind that a generator will carry you through the worst power outages.

 One advantage is that you will have more freedom and flexibility to choose which kind of fuel you want to use in any given situation.
 For example, if gas prices are low, you may want to use gasoline.

-But during a hurricane, gas might be difficult to get, so you may prefer to use your home’s natural gas or even propane.
 If you use your home’s natural gas, you’ll want to consult with your gas company to make sure you hook up your generator correctly and safely.

 Using propane as a fuel source may be considered safer than using gasoline.
 However, propane might not make as many watts as gasoline or diesel can.
 If you need higher wattage, you might want to use the gasoline or diesel settings on your multi-fuel generator.